Skip to main content

 A 5 kW system in Madhya Pradesh can generate approximately 8189.0 kWh annually based on local sun conditions.

-Solar-only systems in Madhya Pradesh typically provide 50% self-usage with a 3.2 kW installation, meaning 50% of your electricity still comes from the grid.
+Without battery storage, a 3.2 kW system in Madhya Pradesh achieves approximately 50% energy self-sufficiency, with the remaining 50% supplied by the grid.
 Adding a 10 kWh battery increases energy independence to approximately 99% annually, reducing grid reliance to 1%.

 0 kWh 30 kWh